Worked Example — Cook v. Gralike (2001)

 Citation: Cook v.
 Gralike, 531 U.S. 510 (2001)

 Cook v.
-Gralike operates as a short companion Worked Example to U.S. Term Limits, Inc. v.
-Thornton.
-It clarifies the boundary between state authority over election administration and impermissible ballot-based influence, extending Thornton’s eligibility logic into ballot and interface architecture.
+Gralike operates as a companion Worked Example to U.S. Term Limits, Inc. v.
+Thornton (1995).
+It clarifies the boundary between state authority over election administration and impermissible ballot-based influence, extending Thornton’s authority-allocation logic into ballot and interface architecture, while leaving eligibility rules unchanged.

 This example teaches how judicial opinions function as architectural constraints when they reallocate authority or foreclose design space, even without altering eligibility rules or service duration.